Queen Emma of Hawaii: Visit to Europe and United States, 1865–1866

 From 1865 to 1866, she traveled to England and the United States for her health and to help the burgeoning Anglican mission in Hawaii.
-She visited London and spent the winter at Hyères in the French Rivera and then toured Northern Italy and Southern Germany before visiting Paris.
+She visited London and spent the winter at Hyères in the French Riviera and then toured Northern Italy and Southern Germany before visiting Paris.
 She returned to London in June 1866 and went sightseeing in Ireland before sailing for New York.
-In her time in Europe, she met with Queen Victoria, Emperor Napoleon III, Empress Eugénie of France, Grand Duke Frederick II and Grand Duchess Louise of Baden and other Europeans royals, government dignitaries and Anglican clergy.
+In her time in Europe, she met with Queen Victoria, Emperor Napoleon III and Empress Eugénie of France, and King Ludwig I of Bavaria, who unsuccessfully proposed to Emma, and Grand Duke Frederick I and Grand Duchess Louise of Baden and other Europeans royals, government dignitaries and Anglican clergy.

-In the United States, she had a reception given for her on August 14, 1866 by President Andrew Johnson and First Lady Eliza McCardle Johnson at the White House.
+In the United States, she had a reception given for her on August 14, 1866, by President Andrew Johnson and First Lady Eliza McCardle Johnson at the White House.
 Some note this as the first time anyone with the title "Queen" had had an official visit to the U.S. presidential residence.
-Secretary of State William H. Seward hosted the queen at his house and gave her state dinner on August 18.
+Secretary of State William H. Seward hosted the Queen at his house and gave her a state dinner on August 18.
 The following evening she attended a private dinner at the White House with the president, his family and Seward.
 While in Washington, she also met the Choctaw chief Peter Pitchlynn and his country's delegation, along with delegations of Chickasaw and Cherokee.
-This was the only instance of bilateral relations between the Hawaiian Kingdom and the three tribal republics.
-After visiting Washington, she visited Niagara Falls and Canada.
-The news of her hānai mother Grace's death in Hawaii on July 26 prompted her to end her trip and journey home.
-The United States government dispatched the USS Vanderbilt at San Francisco to bring her back to Honolulu.
+After visiting Washington, she visited Niagara Falls at the end of August 1866.
+She then headed directly to Québec City (through Montreal) where she stayed at the St Louis Hotel.
+Two hours after settling in the hotel she received the news, via telegram, of her hānai mother Grace's death in Hawaii on July 26.
+This prompted her to end her Canadian trip immediately and journey home.
+On her return trip she traveled from New York to Panama and then California.
+In San Francisco, the United States government dispatched the USS Vanderbilt to bring her back to Honolulu by October 22.

 A pamphlet Queen Emma: A Narrative of the Object of Her Mission to England describing her travel and mission in England was published anonymously in London in December 1865.
-American missionary Samuel C. Damon published this in his newspaper The Friend in June 1866 and pointed out some errors in the work.
+American missionary Samuel C. Damon re-published this in his newspaper The Friend in June 1866 and pointed out some errors in the work.